-Surprisingly you are free to sit or walk on the pyramids and although you can buy a second ticket to go inside the pyramids there isn’t much to see as all of the artifacts are instead at the Cairo Museum.
+Surprisingly, you are free to sit or walk on the pyramids.
+Although you can buy a second ticket to go inside the pyramids, there isn’t much to see as all of the artifacts are instead at the Cairo Museum.

 Cameras are not allowed in the Cairo Museum so I only have a few photos of the outside of the building.
 Inside you can see a large number of artifacts including King Tutankhamun’s golden sarcophagus and other items.
 Adjacent to the Cairo Museum is a burned hotel with the new Ritz Carlton being built next door.
 We charted a boat for an hour for 50 Egyptian Pounds (about 9 USD) and went on a Nile tour and took some snaps of the rest of the city.

 It was a very enjoyable trip and the protesters at Tahrir Square were civil and orderly with no problems during my stay.
 The food was excellent.
 I enjoyed stuffed pidgeon, fūl, kofta, shawerma, oxtail soup and tons of seafood.
 I’d go back again just for the culinary adventure.